T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 ---------------------------------------

 * The content of all columns of all rows will be printed sequentially, without separator.
-* Rows with `Special column names`_  will be processed in a special way.
+* Rows with `special-column-names`_  will be processed in a special way.

+.. _special-column-names:

 Special column names
 --------------------